maxhuebler/turnip-discord-bot/README.md

 ```
 yarn app.js
 ```

+With Heroku we're using an addon called Heroku Scheduler that allows us to call ```node reset-bell-count.js``` every 12 hours to reset everyone's bell count in the database.

 For heroku there is a Procfile that tells the dyno to spin up using a worker instead of web process type.